kangax/przilla/src/memory-bank/activeContext.md

 - Add remaining Games/Regionals/etc. workouts from SugarWOD
 - export should be named przilla_scores_EMAIL_YYYY_MM_DD
 - Search doesn't show "x" on mobile

-### Good to have

-- Make a separate table of movements
-  - more precise chart of movements
-  - can potentially use it for things like:
-    "show wods with running AND thruster"

 ### Maybe